SV592/Sort-Authors-Github-/README.md

 Install GIT globally as normal.
 Visit https://git-scm.com/

-Install SHELLJS within the repo package you're working with.
-Run `npm i shelljs (windows)`
+Install node modules.
+Run
+  `npm i` within the sort authors folder

 CONFIGURATION
 -------------------------------------------------------------------------------------
-Place the script within the root directory of the repo you're working with.
-Adjust the following variable as desired:
+Upon starting the script, it will promot the user to enter the required valued in the following formats.
+The repo path has to be up the root directory.

+1. Full repository path (locally) = FORMAT - "C:\Users\shaqu\Desktop\Sort Authors"
-1. Starting date for period of data retrieval = startDate FORMAT(string)  "Dec 9 2021"
+2. Starting date for period of data retrieval =  FORMAT - Dec 9 2021
-2. Ending date for the period of data retrieval = endDate FORMAT(string)  "July 9 2022"
+3. Ending date for the period of data retrieval = FORMAT - July 9 2022
-3. Desired number of Authors to return = count FORMAT(number) 12
+4. Desired number of Authors to return = FORMAT - 12